-In all, 12 advisory opinions were sought by the state Energy Facilities Siting Board (EFSB) to help inform its vote on what would be the state’s largest power plant: the Clear River Energy Center and its owner Chicago-based Invenergy Thermal Development LLC.
+In all, 12 advisory opinions were sought by the state Energy Facility Siting Board (EFSB) to help inform its vote on what would be the state’s largest power plant: the Clear River Energy Center and its owner Chicago-based Invenergy Thermal Development LLC.

 In recent weeks, the Burrillville Planning Board, Zoning Board and two municipal water boards issued reports that criticized the nearly 1,000-megawatt natural-gas/diesel power plant.
 The Planning Board said the project doesn't fit with local and state planning and environmental goals.

 The advisory opinions are intentionally not binding so that the EFSB can deliberate energy projects that would otherwise encounter stiff local resistance.
 Until the latest state-level reports were published only the Historical Preservation & Heritage Commission had issued a report, which found no objection to the project.

 The state Department of Health (DOH) issued a draft opinion in August and it final report backed those findings.
 Many of the conclusions acknowledge health risks, such as the threat from greenhouse-gas emissions, but DOH doesn't take a stance or make a firm recommendation as to whether these threats amount to an approval or a disapproval of the proposed power plant.

 “Climate change is a local and global challenge, but it is also an opportunity for positive change.
 It provides us a challenge to change the way we have done things in the past, to ultimately live healthier and happier lives.
 It is imperative that action be taken individually and collectively to mitigate climate change for the health and well-being of our communities."